notsnip/old-website/README.md

 [Lanyard](https://github.com/Phineas/Lanyard) for a sweet and hassle free Discord status integration 🛠️.

-Also, [Iconify](https://iconify.design/) for free and high-res icons.
+Also, [neksio](https://wounds.rip) for 'stack' section snippet & all awesome people out there who gave their valuable feedbacks!.